zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 - has too much load (or is too slow) to be handled by a single process,

-- has a working set that is too much to large to fir in the caches used by your process, and
+- has a working set that is too large to fit in the caches used by your process, and

 - there is a way to classify requests so that there is little overlap